OddLingo/agador/README.md

 ## The Adjacency Parser

 This parsing algorithm does not have a "state machine" like many parsers used for programming languages.
-Instead all applicable "rules" are applied holographically, wherever they happen to fit, to the entire input.
+Instead all applicable grammar rules are applied holographically, wherever they happen to fit, to the entire input.

 It is possible that more than one overall parse tree will be found, in which case either the input is truely ambiguous ("Time flies like an arrow.") or there is an error in the grammar.
 Toki Pona is a highly ambiguous language with a lot depending on context, so this could easily happen.
+But the task of Agador is to only operate on clear commands and to just "remember" the rest.